 Can your cosmetic concern be addressed by a lifestyle change?

-In fact, certain cosmetic “problems” can actually be solved by exercising more, losing weight, and eating healthier.
-For example, someone who complains of excess chin fat or belly fat may see a significant difference in these areas after a change in their diet resulting in weight loss.
-This is particularly true for people who are nowhere near their ideal body weight or BMI (body mass index).
-In terms of weight-related procedures such as liposuction, in my experience, ideal candidates are those who are within 10 pounds of their ideal weight.
+For example, someone who complains of excess fat under the chin or love handles may see a significant difference after a change of diet which results in weight loss.
+This is particularly relevant for people who are more than 10 pounds over their optimal body weight.
+In terms of procedures such as liposuction, ideal candidates are those who are within 10 pounds of their ideal weight.

 What do you really want?

-When you decide to have cosmetic surgery, you need to be ready to adopt a lifestyle that will continue to support and maintain the results of your surgery.
-This means making necessary changes to your lifestyle such as adopting a good skincare routine, protecting your skin against the sun, watching what you eat, and (hopefully) dropping unhealthy habits such as smoking.
-Indeed, cosmetic surgery is an enhancement of the exterior aspects of a person, but its results can be maintained much longer if one takes care of the interior aspects, as well.
+After cosmetic surgery, a healthy lifestyle will continue to support and maintain the benefits of your surgery.
+This can include adopting a good skin care routine, protecting your skin against the sun, watching what you eat, and eliminating unhealthy habits such as smoking and excessive alcohol use.
+Cosmetic surgery is an enhancement of the external appearance which can be optimally sustained by taking care of your health.

-Like any other type of surgery, cosmetic surgery comes with its own set of risks.
-It is important that you sit down with your surgeon and discuss all the possible outcomes of your procedure, so that you can fully understand the risks and benefits of your planned procedure.
+Like any surgery, cosmetic surgery comes with some risks.
+It is important that you sit down with your surgeon and discuss all the possible outcomes of your procedure so you can fully understand the risks and benefits of your planned procedure.
 An experienced and safety focused surgeon can minimize risk.
 Each surgeon is an individual with experience in specific procedures based on training and practice.

-Are you doing it for yourself or for others?
+Are you doing it for yourself or for someone else?

-Considering cosmetic surgery is a very personal decision, and while there is no harm in asking for the opinions of close friends or family members, the final decision is ultimately yours to make.
-Some people will undergo surgery because they feel pressured by certain people in their lives to look a certain way, or perhaps they feel they are inadequate, or that they want to make someone else happy by changing a certain aspect of their looks.
-This is an unhealthy way of approaching cosmetic surgery.
-Cosmetic surgery can have a great impact on the quality of your life.
-Make sure you’re doing it for you and not for someone else.
+Cosmetic surgery is a very personal decision, and while there is no harm in asking for the opinions of close friends or family members, the final decision is ultimately only yours to make.
+Some people will undergo surgery because they feel pressured by certain people in their lives to look a certain way, or they’re trying to make someone else happy by changing an aspect of their appearance.
+As long as you’re excited about improving your appearance for yourself, your happiness is the only thing that matters.